Clear Your Beer: Cut through the haze and fine your way to maximum clarity

 Step 2.
 When there is 15 minutes left in your boil, add the Irish moss.

 Step 3.
 Whirlpool your wort before siphoning to a fermenter.
-The trub should settle into the middle of
+The trub should settle into the middle of the brew kettle.

 Step 4.
 Siphon your wort to your fermenter.
 Minimize the amount of trub carried over from the kettle.